-➤ Note that enterprises can claim up to 50% of their eligible costs.
-Research Performing Organisations (RPOs) can claim up to 100% of eligible costs.
-RPOs cannot receive more than 50% of the total DTIF grant aid to the project in any collaboration, i.e. RPO funding cannot exceed the eligible funding awarded to the enterprise partners.
+➤ Note that SMEs can claim up to 50% of their eligible costs, whereas large companies can claim up to 40% of their eligible costs.

+➤ Research Performing Organisations (RPOs) can claim up to 100% of eligible costs.
+However, RPOs cannot receive more than 50% of the total DTIF grant aid to the project in any collaboration, i.e., RPO funding cannot exceed the eligible funding awarded to the enterprise partners.